traject/traject/doc/settings.md

 ## Known settings

+* `debug_ascii_progress`: true/'true' to print ascii characters to STDERR indicating progress.
+Note, yes, this is fixed to STDERR, regardless of your logging setup.
+                          * `.` for every batch of records read and parsed
+                          * `^` for every batch of records batched and queued for adding to solr (possibly in thread pool)
+                          * `%` for completing of a Solr 'add'
+                          * `!` when threadpool for solr add has a full queue, so solr add is going to happen in calling queue -- means solr adding can't keep up with production.

 * `json_writer.pretty_print`: used by the JsonWriter, if set to true, will output pretty printed json (with added whitespace) for easier human readability.
 Default false.

 * `log.file`: filename to send logging, or 'STDOUT' or 'STDERR' for those streams.
 Default STDERR